pgchui/ZiiROBOT-Communication-Example/README.md

 command[3] = power2; // [-100, 100]
 ```
 # I2C Bus Pull-Up Resistors
 By default, ZiiROBOT's on-board pull-up resistors of I2C bus are disconnected.
-To make the I2C bus work properly, enable the internal pull-up resistors of your microcontroller or connect the jumps to use on-board pull-up resistors.
+To make the I2C bus work properly, enable the internal pull-up resistors of your microcontroller or connect the jumpers to use on-board pull-up resistors.
 # Commander
 Commander folder contains an example project of sending commands to ZiiROBOT series robots from an Seeeduino XIAO.
 The project can be used as a start point of developing your own software to control the robot from a device of your choice instead of using the Wireless Module that comes with the robot.